 Scrum and its cousins are tailored for software which will be released via the Internet or an internal network.
 In these projects, customer needs are typically not well understood.
 Releasing the software after each sprint provides highly valuable feedback concerning the customer’s wants and needs, as well as forcing the team to maintain a high level of quality.

-However, in other software projects, insisting that every increment deliver “value to the end user” may not deliver maximum value to the company.
+However, in other software projects, insisting that every increment deliver value directly to the end user may not deliver maximum value to the company.
 For instance, embedded software projects might reap enormously useful technical feedback by creating increments which drive successively larger portions of the hardware, but the end user may be totally uninterested in those early increments.

 The key to success in this type of project is to identify what is of most value to your project.
 What uncertainties are you trying to diminish?
 Which feedback loops do you want to shorten?